johnfedoruk/bangular/aio/content/guide/webpack.md

 * `awesome-typescript-loader`&mdash;a loader to transpile the Typescript code to ES5, guided by the `tsconfig.json` file.
-* `angular2-template-loader`&mdash;loads angular components' template and styles.
+* `bangular2-template-loader`&mdash;loads bangular components' template and styles.
 * `html-loader`&mdash;for component templates.
 * images/fonts&mdash;Images and fonts are bundled as well.
 * CSS&mdash;the first pattern matches application-wide styles; the second handles